ShunChi100/Value_investing_analysis/README.md

 ### Analysis
 In this analysis, only stocks in US stock exchanges and have market capital larger than ten billion US dollars are considered.
 For small market cap stocks, parameters fluctuate a lot, and hence value investing may not apply well in general.

-I will use some criteria to classify stocks into two or more groups.
+I will use some criteria based on the first four rules to classify stocks into two or more groups.
 For example, the revenue growth rate is larger than 5%.
 After classification, we can visualize the stock average price growth verse the groups.
 We can also try to optimize the criteria so that we can separate a group from the other, which gives the maximum returns in stock growth.
+These visualization and analysis will conducted in next two milestones and results will be summarized in the final report.

 (To be continued as the project evolving.)